 - Fish such as salmon

 - Meatloaf or beef or turkey burger cut into small pieces

 |You might also like: 100 Lunch Box Ideas|

 What Foods Are Bad For Braces?

-Some foods are hard and crunchy enough to break or bend braces.
-Cut these foods into smaller pieces instead of having your child bite right into them:
+Some hard foods and crunchy foods can break or bend braces.
+A general rule: Cut these foods into smaller pieces instead of having your child bite right into them: